gbraad-docs/knowledge-base/technology/c9ide.md

   * `c7` is based on CentOS 7
   * `f24` is based on Fedora 24
   * `u1604` is based on Ubuntu 16.04 (xenial)

+If you want to know what is in these images, please see the source under the [Docker](#docker) header on this page.

 _Note: Images with the `-devenv` suffix are based on my [devenv](htttp://github.com/gbraad/devenv) environment.
 Unless you know what you are doing, it is best to not use these._